sharat87/just-a-calendar/README.md

 ## Features

 1. Simple, light, mostly greyscale.
+1. No signup/login.
+Yes, this is considered a feature.
 1. Go to any given date, and view it's Calendar.
 1. Mark dates, click to toggle, drag to mark/unmark multiple.
     1. Drag from one date to another, to get an estimate of the period between the dates.
 Hit Escape or right-click to cancel.